pointfreeco/swift-snapshot-testing/README.md

 ## Features

   - [**Dozens of snapshot strategies**](Documentation/Available-Snapshot-Strategies.md).
-Snapshot testing isn’t just for UI.
-Write snapshots against a number of types.
+Snapshot testing isn't just for `UIView`s and `CALayer`s.
+Write snapshots against _any_ value, including…
   - [**Write your own snapshot strategies**](Documentation/Defining-Custom-Snapshot-Strategies.md).
 If you can convert it to an image, string, data, or your own diffable format, you can snapshot test it!
+Build your own snapshot strategies from scratch or transform existing ones.
-- **No configuration required.** Don’t fuss with scheme settings and environment variables.
+  - **No configuration required.** Don't fuss with scheme settings and environment variables.
 Snapshots are automatically saved alongside your tests.
-- **More hands-off.** New snapshots are automatically recorded.
+  - **More hands-off.** New snapshots are recorded whether `record` mode is `true` or not.
   - **Subclass-free.** Assert from any XCTest case or Quick spec.
   - **Device-agnostic snapshots.** Render views and view controllers for specific devices and trait collections from a single simulator.
   - **First-class Xcode support.** Image differences are captured as XCTest attachments.
-Text differences are rendered in inline error messages.
+Text differences are rendered inline in error messages.
-- **iOS, macOS, and tvOS support.**
+  - **Supports any platform that supports Swift.** Write snapshot tests for iOS, Linux, macOS, and tvOS.
-- **SceneKit, SpriteKit, and WebKit support.**
+  - **SceneKit, SpriteKit, and WebKit support.** Most snapshot testing libraries don't support these special view subclasses.
-- **Test _any_ data structure.** Snap complex app state in a dependable way.
-- **Codable support**.
-Snapshot your data structures into JSON and property lists.
+  - **`Codable` support**.
+Snapshot encodable data structures into their JSON and property list representations.
-- **Extensible and transformable.** Build your own snapshot strategies from scratch or build from existing ones.

 ## Learn More